The #1 Tip to Effortless Facebook Pixel Installation

 You will need a website and have access to edit the code or have the ability to add a plugin.

 You then click how you want to add the Facebook pixel to your website.
 You either do it yourself, use a partner integration, or email instructions to have someone else install the code.
 The base code for the Facebook pixel goes on all pages of your website where you want to track activity such as the add-to-cart page where customer’s make a purchase.

 1| Manually add the base code yourself

 To add the code manually, you place the code in the header in between the header tags.

-The #1 tip to effortless Facebook pixel installation is using a plugin.
+The #1 tip to effortless Facebook pixel installation is using a plugin (for a WordPress site).

 There are a few plugins that will easily install a Facebook pixel and have free options available to use.
 As an example, there is no coding required if you use the WordPress plugin, Pixel cat.
 You just add the plugin and enter your Facebook pixel ID.

 2| Partner integration

 You can connect an e-commerce or website platform.